jump-dev/Convex.jl/docs/complex-domain_optimization.rst

 =====================================
-Complex-domain Optimization
+Optimization with Complex Variables
 =====================================

-Convex.jl also supports optimization over the complex domain.
-The idea is to transform the complex-domain problem to the corresponding real-domain problem using a bijective mapping and then use the existing machinery to solve the reduced real-domain problem and then combine the result to return the complex solution.

-We support the all the conic constraints such as linear, second-order, or semidefinite constraints for complex variables as well.

-Below, we present a quick start guide on how to use Convex.jl for complex-domain optimization and then list the operation supported on complex variables in Convex.jl organized by the type of cone used to represent that operation.
+Convex.jl also supports optimization with complex variables.
+Below, we present a quick start guide on how to use Convex.jl for optimization with complex variables, and then list the operations supported on complex variables in Convex.jl.
+In general, any operation available in Convex.jl that is well defined and DCP compliant on complex variables should be available.
+We list these functions below. organized by the type of cone (linear, second-order, or semidefinite) used to represent that operation.

+Internally, Convex.jl transforms the complex-domain problem to a larger real-domain problem using a bijective mapping.
+It then solves the real-domain problem and transforms the solution back to the complex domain.

 Complex Variables
 *****************